-The following screencast shows this app in action.
+See the screencast in the download package to see the app in action.

 Implementation Notes:

-From the download package, import the two project skeletons in the Intents/SourceFiles/Skeletons directory, IntentsLab and MyBrowser.
-For the IntentsLab project, perform the following steps.
+Import the two projects Lab3a_IntentsLab and Lab3a_MyBrowser.
+For the Lab3a_IntentsLab project, perform the following steps.

 In ActivityLoaderActivity.java, implement launching the ExplicitlyLoadedActivity and returning the text result to the ActivityLoaderActivity.